-Kew’s Bonsai House stands at the northern end of the Order Beds.
+Kew’s Bonsai House stands at the northern end of the plant family beds (formerly the Order Beds).
 It displays up to ten miniature trees from Kew’s collection, some of which are over 150 years old.

 Did you know?